Warning! This Zombie Guts Cinnamon Rolls recipe is not for the squeamish!

 Make the “Zombie Guts”

-After an hour, flour a large surface and knead for a few minutes, then roll out into a large rectangle.
+After an hour, flour a large surface and knead for a few minutes, adding more flour as needed, then roll out into a large rectangle.
 Cut sides that are uneven.

 Mix together melted butter and brown sugar, and sprinkle over your dough.
 Sprinkle cinnamon as evenly as possible.
 Flatten with a rolling pin.